The Hacker group Anonymous has a long history of hacking various websites and databases.

-This loose affiliation has no hierarchy, leaders, or central organization – so there is no one to speak on behalf of the entire collective.
+This loose affiliation has no hierarchy, leaders, or central organization, so no one can speak on behalf of the entire collective.
 The only thing they all seem to have in common is their shared enemy: authority.

-- The popularity of this movie among hackers caused it to become an important symbol in cyber-anarchic groups.
+The popularity of this movie among hackers caused it to become an essential symbol in cyber-anarchic groups.

-- So, what is it that makes them keep coming back for more?
-Their main motivation seems to be the sheer pleasure of hacking and trolling.
+So, what is it that makes them keep coming back for more?
+Their primary motivation seems to be the sheer pleasure of hacking and trolling.
 Anonymous justifies its activities in the name of freedom: “We are Anonymous.

 We do not forgive.
 We do not forget.
 Expect us.”
 This statement likens them to a legion of soldiers fighting against injustice – they have no country or creed.
 Anonymous has no leader nor flag and but their ideals and their cause – which they carry out however they see fit with help from various social networks as well as special software programs like TOR (The Onion Router).

 This decentralized network offers anonymity while surfing the web by routing traffic through several proxy servers, making it almost impossible to track them.